sreyanalla/airbnb-hunters/README.md

     * Scatter plot to see correlation of top 25 locations for Sale Price per SQ FT and AirBnB Rental Price per Night by Neighborhood
     * Top 25 neighborhoods average price per SQFT per year (2016 and 2017)
     * Top 25 neighborhoods average price per SQFT showcasing locations that have falling sale prices optimal for cheap purchase
-    * Finnal 25 neighborhoods using geoviews to visualize optimal location for investment based on average nightly AirBnB rental price vs percent change in sale price between 2016 and 2017
+    * Final 25 neighborhoods using geoviews to visualize optimal location for investment based on average nightly AirBnB rental price vs percent change in sale price between 2016 and 2017

 ### Locating available investment properties from homes.com via website scraper
 In order to use a new library, we imported Scrapy to do website scraping to find available apartments to buy in optimal location